-Kamuli district is one of the 10 leading suppliers of charcoal to Kampala as well as among the three districts whose biomass balance is unsustainable.
-Budiope County of which Nkondo is a constituent subcounty is renowned for production of superior quality hardwood charcoal at the expense of the environment16.
-Unfortunately the poorly facilitated Forestry Officer based in Kidera sub-county, who is supposed to help the community in obtaining or preparing tree seedlings, is supposed to serve Nkondo subcounty as well.
-Hence Nkondo people wishing to plant fruit and tree seedlings have to access them outside the sub county, a distinct disincentive to afforestation.
+Kamuli district is one of the 10 leading suppliers of charcoal to Kampala as well as among the three districts whose biomass balance is unsustainable leading to decreasing soil fertility, increasing soil erosion and unreliable rainfall patterns.
+Budiope County of which Nkondo is a constituent subcounty is renowned for production of superior quality hardwood charcoal which is produced at the expense of the environment16.
+Unfortunately Nkondo shares the services of the Forestry Officer based in Kidera sub-county.
+This key extension officer is supposed to help the community in obtaining or preparing tree seedlings to the communities which means that the Nkondo households wishing to plant fruit and tree seedlings have to access them outside the sub county, a distinct disincentive to afforestation.
 The communal rearing of animals and the subsequent uncontrolled bush fire practices, coupled with over harvesting of trees for charcoal and timber have made the area pasture degraded.
 The community could benefit from addressing issues of soil erosion, lack of pasture and lack of tree seedlings.